DecentroDev/polkadot-confidential-offchain-worker/dev.md

 #### 4. Move the Binary to a Global PATH Directory

+> ⚠️ **IMPORTANT:** If you've already installed an older version of `polkadot-omni-node`, you'll have to remove it manually first by executing `cargo uninstall polkadot-omni-node`.

-For example, copy it to /usr/local/bin (you might need sudo privileges):
+Copy it to /usr/local/bin (you might need sudo privileges):

 ```bash
 sudo cp target/release/polkadot-omni-node /usr/local/bin/